-The Snøhvit field - named after the fairytale character snow white - was discovered more than 20 years ago.
-The road to develop this gas field has been long and winding, but the project is finally close to production start.
-It is planned to go on-line during the summer of 2007.
+The Snøhvit field - named after the fairytale character Snow White - was discovered more than 25 years ago.
+The road to develop this gas field was long and winding, but the project finally went online in October 2007.

-The past few years have turned the uninhabited island of Melkøya I, not far from the town of Hammerfest, into the largest building site in Northern

-Europe, and the largest construction project that Norway has ever seen.
+The uninhabited island of Melkøya 1, not far from the town of Hammerfest, has turned into the largest building site in Northern Europe, and the largest construction project that Norway has ever seen.